-Staff's recommendation proposes to rezone the subject lands to a Bonus Holding Downtown Area (B()/h-3•DA1•D350) Zone which would allow for the development of a 33-storey (108.15m tall) mixed-use apartment building of a specified design with approximately 705m2 of commercial/retail space on the ground floor, structured parking from floors 2-6, 770m2 of office space on the 7th floor and a total of 248 residential apartment units on floors 8 to 33.
-The proposed development will be facilitated through a site specific bonus zone which will allow for an increased density of 1,155 units per hectare and a maximum height of 110 metres in return for such facilities, services and matters as prescribed by the regulations of the bonus zone which include the matters provided in clause (a) of the recommendation above and, without limiting the above, generally requires features such as underground parking, enhanced accessibility features, common recreational facilities and amenity space, high design standards, architectural continuity and consistency with the intent of the Downtown Design Guidelines.
+Staff's recommendation proposes to rezone the subject lands to a Downtown Area Bonus (DA1•D350•B()) Zone which would allow for the development of a 33-storey (108.15m tall) mixed-use apartment building of a specified design with a podium base accommodating commercial/retail space on the ground floor, and a mix of structured parking, residential, and/or office space above the ground floor.
+The proposed development will be facilitated through a site specific bonus zone which will allow for an increased density of 1,155 units per hectare and a maximum height of 110 metres in return for such facilities, services and matters as prescribed by the regulations of the bonus zone which include the matters provided in clause (a) of the recommendation above and, without limiting the above, generally requires features such as underground parking, barrier-free access to all floors, common recreational facilities and amenity space, high design standards, architectural continuity and consistency with the intent of the Downtown Design Guidelines.